 *High-efficacy DMTs: alemtuzumab (Lemtrada®), natalizumab (Tysabri®), ocrelizumab (Ocrevus®), or ofatumumab (Kesimpta®), rituximab (Rituxan®), or ublituximab-xiiy (Briumvi™).
 Some MS specialists consider cladribine (Mavenclad®) in this group.

 Cost of aHSCT and health insurance coverage

-If your health insurance plan initially denies coverage for aHSCT as a treatment for MS, you can file an appeal.
-Connect with an MS Navigator at 1-800-344-4867 or email@example.com for a supportive partner in working through this process.
+If your health insurance plan denies coverage for aHSCT as a treatment for MS, you can file an appeal.
+Connect with an MS Navigator at 1-800-344-4867 or firstname.lastname@example.org for help in working through this process.

 Finding an aHSCT treatment center